tsackton/taelgar/Gazetteer/The Eastern Green Sea Region/Vermillion Isles.md

 partOf:
 ---

-A series of islands, largely made of red stone, that make up the kenku lands in the eastern Green Sea.
+A series of islands, largely made of red stone, that make up the kenku lands in the eastern [[Green Sea]].

 ![[wahacha-coast.png|500]]